cagostino/rubber-ducky/README.md

 # Rubber Ducky Bot

 ## Description
-The Consensus Bot is a Python script designed to build a consensus between the chat bot and the user on a list of questions through a conversation using the llama_cpp_python server.
+The Rubber Ducky Bot is a Python script designed to build a consensus between the chat bot and the user on a list of questions through a conversation using the llama_cpp_python server.
 The bot continually refines the user's answers until a consensus is reached.
 This is particularly useful for fleshing out ideas or generating refined answers for complex topics.

 ## Prerequisites